andornaut/ansible-ctrl/README.md

 # ansible-workstation

-Provision a workstation with Ansible
+Provision a workstation with Ansible.

 ## Getting started